 Judges also use the Federal Sentencing Guidelines Manual.
 As its name suggests, the manual guides judges toward a sentence based on the facts that led to the conviction.
 Unlike mandatory minimums, the sentencing guidelines are advisory, not mandatory.
 In calculating sentences, judges are allowed to go below or above someone’s guideline sentence depending on the circumstances of the case.

 Here’s an example of how a federal judge uses the guidelines to determine a sentence for a man convicted of distributing seven kilograms of marijuana (a drug amount that is too low to trigger a mandatory minimum):

 While judges can vary from the sentencing guidelines, they can’t sentence below the mandatory minimums (except in very limited circumstances).
 If there is a mandatory minimum triggered by the crime, it always trumps a lower guidelines sentence.
 Read this FAQ for even more information about how federal sentencing works.

 What about the states?

 What we just went over is what happens in federal court.
 If you are prosecuted for a crime in state court, the laws and processes will be different.
-Some states use sentencing guidelines and some have mandatory minimums, but each state does it differently.
+Some states use sentencing guidelines and some have mandatory minimums, but each state functions differently.
 Learn about sentencing laws in Massachusetts and Florida and check out our state map.